mdouglasbrett/mandelbrot-2/README.md

 ## TODO:

-- [ ] Move from greyscale to color
+- [ ] Move from greyscale to colour